-Specifies the number of times the DNLC (Directory Name Lookup Cache) will be divided into hash chains for searching purposes.
+Specifies the size of the pool of locks used to control access to the DNLC (Directory Name Lookup Cache) data structures.
+This value also specifies the number of times the DNLC will be divided into hash chains for searching purposes.